aspic2/CreativeShare/README.md

 This program requires a few prep steps before it can run.

 1. Format your excel file with your LIDs to the following order:
     - Column A = Source LIDs (LIDs containing the creative already)
-  - Column C = Target LIDs (LIDs you wish to traffic using creative from Column A LIDs) The other columns do not affect the tool.
+    - Column C = Target LIDs (LIDs you wish to traffic using creative from Column A LIDs)

+    Data in the other columns do not affect the tool.

 2. Place your excel file in the sourcefiles folder.